KWKIM128/Converting_Nifti_to_2D_image/README.md

 in_path: path to nifti file

 num_slices: number of slices in the scan.
-This can be checked using medical imaging softwares like 3dslicer or ITKsnap
+This can be checked using medical imaging softwares like Slicer or ITKsnap

 out_path: path to output.